sammi/bazel-to-msbuild/README.md

 Generate msbuild project from bazel project

 * It is using ```bazel query ... output=proto``` to gather all cc_library, cc_binary, and cc_test packages;
-* It generates msbuild project for each package;
+* It generates one msbuild project for each package;
 * It generates one solution for one bazel workspace;
 * It detects package dependencies and manage them as project references in msbuild project;